underthecurve/r-dataviz-ggplot2/R-advancing-with-dataviz.md

 ### Reordering a plot

 Haiti stands out.
-Take a look at the WHO metadata for life expectancy [here](http://apps.who.int/gho/data/node.wrapper.imr?x-id=65) as well as an alternative source, the [World Bank](http://data.worldbank.org/indicator/SP.DYN.LE00.IN?end=2015&locations=HT&start=2010&year_low_desc=true).
-Also [this paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2862993/) on the HIV epidemic and the 2010 earthquake in Haiti.
+Take a look at the WHO metadata for life expectancy [here](http://apps.who.int/gho/data/node.wrapper.imr?x-id=65) http://apps.who.int/gho/data/node.wrapper.imr?x-id=65 as well as an alternative source, the [World Bank](http://data.worldbank.org/indicator/SP.DYN.LE00.IN?end=2015&locations=HT&start=2010&year_low_desc=true): http://data.worldbank.org/indicator/SP.DYN.LE00.IN?end=2015&locations=HT&start=2010&year_low_desc=true.
+Also [this paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2862993/) on the HIV epidemic and the 2010 earthquake in Haiti: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2862993/

 Let's see how Haiti in 2015 compares to the rest of the countries in the region.
 First, let's create a new dataframe, `americas`, for the countries within the Americas region.